sksurv.metrics.concordance_index_censored#

 Parameters:

-• event_time (array-like, shape = (n_samples,)) – Array containing the time of an event or time of censoring
+• event_time (array-like, shape = (n_samples,)) – Array containing the time of an event or time of censoring.

 Returns:

-• cindex (float) – Concordance index
+• cindex (float) – The concordance index.

 See also